Dilshad1504/CreditScorePrediction_202401100300153/README.md

 # CreditScorePrediction_202401100300153
-Project Overview:
+Project Overview:-

 The aim of this project is to predict the credit score of a customer based on their Age, Income, and Loan Amount using Machine Learning.
 Banks and financial institutions use Credit Scores to determine whether to approve or reject a loan application.
 Our project uses Random Forest Regressor to predict the credit score accurately.

-How the Project Works:
+How the Project Works:-

 We have a dataset (credit_data.csv) containing:

 Age → Customer's Age